 What you need in your bedroom aside from the bed is enough space for the things you need next to you while you are sleeping.
 It includes tissues, a phone, a glass of water, etc. Plus, something to stockpile your clothes.

 You might not need an extra dresser, a vanity, or a desk.
-But perhaps you need nightstands with deep, large drawers to offer you some further storage space rather than getting a second vanity or dresser.
+But perhaps you need a chest of drawers or some nightstands with deep, large drawers to offer you some further storage space rather than getting a second vanity or dresser.
 Check out these bedroom storage ideas to get your things organized.

 Leverage Space Underneath Your Bed